Rajshree-Mishra/Rajshree-Mishra/README.md

        - Proficient in Python and its scientific libraries (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn)
        - Strong understanding of statistical models and machine learning algorithms
        - Experience with data visualization and data cleaning
-       - Familiar with big data tools such as SQL, Tableau and Hadoop
+       - Expertise in big data tools such as SQL, Tableau and Hadoop

 - 🔭 I’m currently working on data science and analytics projects.
 - 🌱 I’m currently learning about Neural Networks